MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 ## Storage account script

-This method assumes that you already have a blob in a Azure Storage account and you provide its details (URL and [shared access signatures (SaS)](/azure/storage/common/storage-sas-overview)) directly in the ARM template.
+This method assumes that you already have a blob in an Azure Storage account and you provide its details (URL and [shared access signatures (SaS)](/azure/storage/common/storage-sas-overview)) directly in the ARM template.

 > [!NOTE]
 > Scripts can't be loaded from storage accounts configured with an [Azure Storage firewall or Virtual Network rules](/azure/storage/common/storage-network-security?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=azure-portal).